 What would you take with you?
 Afterlife Treasures

 The Ancient Egyptians believed that the afterlife would be perfect.
-They wanted to take treasures from their life with them, and small amulets (like lucky charms) which would protect them in the afterlife.
+When they entered the afterlife, they wanted to take treasures from their life with them, and small amulets (like lucky charms) to keep them safe.

 Treasure and Jewellery

-The Ancient Egyptians had lots of different types of jewellery which looked beautiful and decorative, but also had symbols which would bring the wearer good fortune – like lucky charm bracelets.
+Important things from someone's life would be put in their tomb.
+For example, the Ancient Egyptians had lots of different types of jewellery.
+This often looked beautiful and decorative, but also had symbols thought to bring the wearer good fortune – like lucky charm bracelets.

-Shabti were small statues of slaves or soldiers who would protect the mummy in the afterlife.
+Shabti were small statues of slaves or soldiers who were meant to protect the mummy in the afterlife.
 Often they were turquoise in colour.